Assassination (1987) – A Review

 The secret agent and First Lady might not like each other, but through a series of explosive, over-the-top action scenes you can bet they’ll soften towards each other before the end credits roll.

 Directed by Peter Hunt, Assassination is another disposable Bronson action flick brought to us by the fine folks at Cannon Films.
-Unfortunately, it isn’t as cheesily fun for a brainless Saturday night actioner as some of his other outings have been.
+Unfortunately, it isn’t as cheesily fun for a brainless Saturday night actioner as some of his other outings were.

 Cannon was notorious with it’s cheapness.
 They loved to cut as many corners as possible when making a movie.

-So, Assassination attempts to do the most with what it had.
-It’s not exactly a rousing success.
+So, Assassination attempts to do the most with what it had – and it’s not exactly a rousing success.
 I did think some of the inside DC sets were adequate, along with the obvious use of stock footage.
-Those were the only aspects this had to give the allure this was some big time political actioner.
+Those were the only aspects this had to give the allure it was some big time political actioner.
 It’s not enough.

 There’s no getting away from the eye-rolling shots of palm trees in downtown Washington DC.
 Or the presidential parade that looks like something a small town would have with the local girl scout troop leading it.
 I bet they stole some of the shots that have actual DC monuments in the background too.
 I imagine it was a quick ‘shoot and run’ -type of scenario.

-It does help that for the majority of the movie Bronson and Ireland are running around in desert towns.
-The filmmakers probably felt they had to get out of DC or it would break their bank – or their creative devices of trying to sell that setting.
+It does help that for the majority of the movie Bronson and Ireland are running around in desert towns far away from the cityscape of D.C.
+The filmmakers probably felt they had to get out of DC or it would break their bank and their their limited ability of trying to sell that setting.

 Chuck fans should be warned that this is not a hardcore actioner like the usual Bronson/Cannon fare.
 Assassination was rated PG-13, so it doesn’t quite deliver on the outrageous brutal killing that fans want to see from him.

-Assassination is also notable that it was the eighteenth and final onscreen pairing of Bronson and wife Ireland.
+One more notable piece of trivia for Assassination was it was the eighteenth and final onscreen pairing of Bronson and wife Ireland.
+She would die in 1990 from breast cancer.

 Assassination’s story itself is ludicrous.
-Bronson gets wind that Ireland’s life is in danger.
-Apparently her and the Prez’s marriage is more a political cover than what the public realizes and now seeking re-eleciton the Prez feels he’ll easily win if he’s a widower and he has no problem dispatching the Missus.
+Bronson gets wind that First Lady Ireland’s life is in danger.
+Apparently her and the Prez’s marriage is more a political cover than what the public realizes and now seeking re-eleciton the Prez feels he’ll easily win if he’s a widower.
+He has no problem dispatching the Missus.
+That’s quite complicated deadly lengths this guy will goto to win the election.
 I don’t know.
-I guess.
+I guess, we could go along with it.

-The plot is breezed over and it’s just an excuse for Bronson and Ireland to hit the road and be chased.
+The plot is pretty breezed over anyway and it’s just an excuse for Bronson and Ireland to hit the road and be chased by bad guys.

-There’s no mistaking Assassination for anything but an low-rent 80’s action flick.
+There’s no mistaking Assassination for anything but a low-rent 80’s action flick.
 There’s plenty of the old clichés thrown in here.
 We get those tinkling music cues when there’s shots of bad guys or suspicious activity going on.
-Bronson has a secret service agent sidekick who has the hots for him (the actress is downright awful in this by the way).
+Bronson has a secret service agent sidekick Jan Gan Boyd who has the hots for him (she is downright awful in this by the way).

 Bronson and Ireland engage in forced back and forth bantering.
 There’s even those clunky edits right before we see close-ups of guys getting shot in the face.
+You know, a close-up of a bad guy screaming – cut to his car exploding.
 It’s that kind of stuff.

-If there was more of those kind of ridiculous scenes Assassination might have been worthwhile.
+If there was more of those kind of ridiculous scenes Assassination might have been worthwhile and been fun cheesy entertainment.
 Instead there’s too many long lulls in between the spurts of action – and no one is going to care about what’s happening in those lulls!
-In the end the film wraps up so abruptly you’ll wonder if a reel got lost somewhere.
+At the end the film wraps up so abruptly you’ll wonder if a reel got lost somewhere!

 There’s nothing to see here.
 Assassination certainly doesn’t rival the superior In the Line of Fire for a thrilling popcorn assassination thriller.
-Or even some of Bronson’s other Cannon work, which are much more entertaining.
+It even makes some of Bronson’s other Cannon work, some of which are quite bad, better in comparison.
+At least they could fall into the ‘it’s so bad, it’s good category’ and give you a kick from them.
+Assassination doesn’t even manage to do that.